 - Save your masterpiece to your computer or add it to Hub.

 Now that you’ve got the skinny, let’s take a look at a few of our Halloween party invitation templates, along with a couple customization tips for each.
-If the design you adore happens to be Royale, sign up for our week-long free trial and it’ll be allllll yours (along with our premium overlays, photo editing tools, fonts, textures, and more).
+If the design you adore happens to be Premium, sign up for our week-long free trial and it’ll be allllll yours (along with our premium overlays, photo editing tools, fonts, textures, and more).

 If horror flicks are your favorite part of the Halloween season, Blood Bash is the invitation template for you.
 Gore it up even more with Blood Drops, Blood Splatters, gnarly Gashes & Slashes, or a creepy texture in the Zombies theme.